thevpc/nuts/docs/articles/10-nuts-faq.md

 However **Nuts** is also intended to support any "thing" including "exe" ,"dll", "so", "zip" files, etc.
 Nuts differs from maven as it defines other properties to the artifact descriptor (aka pom in maven) : os (operating system), arch (hardware architecture), osdist (relevant for linux for instance : opensuse, ubuntu) and platform (relevant to vm platforms like java vm, dotnet clr, etc).
-Such properties are queried to download the most appropriate binaries the the current characteristics.
+Such properties are queried to download the most appropriate binaries for the the current characteristics.

 ## Can I contribute to the project
 I hoped you would ask this question.
+Sure.
-Sure. please fork the repository and ping a pull request.
-If you also open a new issue for feature implementation to invite any other contributor to implement that feature (or even implement it your self).
+You can drop me an email to add you as contributor or fork the repository and ping a pull request.
+You can also open a new issue for feature implementation to invite any other contributor to implement that feature (or even implement it your self).

 ## Where can I find Documentation about the Project
-The doc folder is intended to include all documentation.
-May be we will handle it differently later.
+The doc folder is intended to include documentation.
+The wiki also should help.

-## How can i make my application Nuts aware
+## How can I make my application "Nuts aware"
-If by nuts aware you mean that you would download your application and run it using nuts, then you just need to create the application using maven and deploy your application the public maven central.
+If by nuts aware you mean that you would download your application and run it using nuts, then you just need to create the application using maven and deploy your application to the public maven central.
 Nothing really special is to be done from your side.
 You do not have to use plugins like 'maven-assembly-plugin' and 'maven-shade-plugin' to include your dependencies.
+Or, you can also use NAF (Nuts Application Framework) make your application full featured "Nuts aware" application.

-## Why should I consider implementing my terminal application using Nuts Application Framework
+## Why should I consider implementing my terminal application using Nuts Application Framework (NAF)
-First NAF is simple a 300k jar so for what it provided to you, you would be surprised.
+First of all, NAF is a simple 300k jar so for what it provided to you, you would be surprised.
 Indeed, implementing your application using NAF will provide you a clean way to :
 * seamless integration with nuts and all other NAF applications